klauern/trackello/README.md

 - [ ] Display Key identifying summary fields
 - [ ] Add color-coding for labels
 - [ ] lots more tests
+- [ ] create helper to configure the Trello API/Token/Board settings on first run